tigerbeetle/tigerbeetle/docs/recipes/multi-debit-credit-transfers.md

 ## Many-to-Many Transfers

-Transactions with multiple debits and multiple credits are a bit more tricky.
+Transactions with multiple debits and multiple credits are a bit more involved (but you got this!).

-To simplify the math, we can use a temporary "control account" as an intermediary.
+This is where the accounting concept of a Control Account comes in handy.
+We can use this as a temporary intermediary account, as illustrated below.

 In this example, we'll use the following accounts: